CoalDev/gmail-cookies-research/README.md

  - Will closing the Gmail window disconnect the session? ❌
     - Well, the above question answers this, I used a cookie that is 2 days old, with Gmail closed, so closing the window doesnt disconnect the session

+ - Will logging out disconnect the session ✅
+    - When logging out, Gmail disconnects the session.

+ - Local Storage & Indexed DB ❌
- - What does it keep in the indexed db when live using the browser ❌
+    - What does it contain when using the browser:
-    - It doesn't keep interesting stuff like keys to use so you could login in with.
-    - It stores stuff like:
+        - Local Storage:
+            - initialLoadStartCount - Just a number, doesn't really matter
+            - PeopleStackExperiments - Not sure what that is, a big json array with values I don't understand and didn't research further
+        - Indexed DB:
             - StoredCacheState - A cache state that could be returned to, so you won't make more requests
             - StoredCacheHitCounters - Stores a URL that is accessed a lot in the cache
-        - So in general, it just caches stuff, but not really important stuff, like emails

- - What does it keep in the local storage when live using the browser ❌
-    - It doesn't keep interesting stuff like keys to use so you could login in with.
-    - It stores stuff like:
-        - initialLoadStartCount - Just a number, doesn't really matter
-        - PeopleStackExperiments - Not sure what that is, a big json array with values I don't understand and didn't research further
         - So in general, it doesn't look that interesting.

- - What does it keep in the local storage/indexed db after closing the browser ❌
+    - What does it contain after closing the browser:
         - The exact same thing as when using the browser live, so nothing interesting.

  - How does the `Remember Me` feature work ❌
     - The feature doesn't exist, it used to, but now Google manages the state in a way that doesn't require this feature.

- - Will logging out disconnect the session ✅
+ - Will `cookies.sqlite` work between computers (Different OS's) ✅
-    - When logging out Gmail disconnects the session, but when just closing the tab it doesn't
+    - I took the `cookies.sqlite` file from my MacBook and transfered it to the Windows Server, and it worked, I got access to way more than just my Gmail, as you get all of the cookies from all of the websites.
 ```
-🤷🏻‍♂️ = Doesn't matter anymore
 ✅ = Checked, and does work
 ❌ = Checked, and is not correct
 ❓ = Still didn't check or go through